garrylachman/P2PProxiesAuthorizer/README.md

 #P2P Proxies Network - IP Authorizer

-Utils for autorize your IP in your rev.proxies.online account
+Utils for authorize your IP in your rev.proxies.online account

 Require Python 3.5 +